jeeva-network/Simple-ToDoList-using-React/README.md

 ### 4. Start the back-end server

-open new terminal change the directory to backend
+Open a new terminal and change the directory to the backend.

 ```bash
   cd backend